wren-lang/wren/doc/site/classes.markdown

 This might be different from what you're used to, so here are two important facts:

-- You can't access fields on another instance of your own class (unlike C++ and Java).
 - You can't access fields from a base class.
+- You can't access fields on another instance of your own class.

 Here is an example in code: